HostSecure/hostsecure/README.md

 # Build guide
-To build the project we first need to build QtMqtt from source since this is only included in Qt for Automation
+To build the project we first need to build QtMqtt from source since this is only included in Qt for Automation.

 ## QtMqtt
 - git clone https://github.com/qt/qtmqtt.git